dart-lang/leak_tracker/doc/leak_tracking/MOTIVATION.md

 ## Why do disposables exist?

-In most cases, objects' lifecycle is managed well by the Dart garbage collector.
+In most cases, an object's lifecycle is managed well by the Dart garbage collector.

 However, some objects (memory-risky objects) require special care to avoid the risk of memory leaks:
 1. Objects that allocate significant memory for their members